 1/4 cup heavy whipping cream

-Beat the cream cheese and utter together in a medium bowl with the mixer on high speed.
+Beat the cream cheese and butter together in a medium bowl with the mixer on high speed.
 Add the powdered sugar, then the vanilla, beating until smooth.
 With the mixer running, gradufally add the cream and beat until the frosting looks whipped and creamy.
 Add a little more cream if necessary until it's easy to spread.

 To assemble cake cheesecake: